 - Furniture shop – diverse items.

-Tearing myself away from the books I investigated the Bargain Shop – isn’t it amazing how one can want to buy something just because it is unusual or because it brings back memories!
-However, there were a lot of small things there that might ‘just come in useful’ one day.
+After tearing myself away from the books I investigated the Bargain Shop and thought to myself "Isn’t it amazing how one can want to buy something just because it is unusual or because it brings back memories?"
+There were a lot of small things that might ‘just come in useful’ one day.
 The Bric a Brac Shop was fascinating, full of small ornaments, tableware and different collectables.
-If you are short of a knitting needle the chances are that they will have one too.
-The clothing that I saw looked in good condition, and there was a wide selection of ladies and children’s outfits.
+If you are short of a knitting needle, the chances are that they will have one too.
+The clothing looked in good condition, and there was a wide selection of ladies and children’s outfits.